koby230/projectelktack/README.md

 This ELK server is configured to monitor the following machines:
 - Web1-10.0.0.5, Web2-10.0.0.6, Web3-10.0.0.7

-We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_

 These Beats allow us to collect the following information from each machine:
 -Filebeat is a collection of data on log events.
 This information is sent through Logstash which outputs to Kibana and gives the ability to read what is happening within our network.